 Chemicals will be stored so that incompatible chemicals are separated by hazard class and shall be stored upright and not be double stacked.
-Compatibility information is available on the chemical's Safety Data Sheet (SDS) and/or original container label.
+Compatibility information is available on the chemical's material safety data sheet and/or original container label.
 Refrigerators used for storage of flammable liquids should be explosion proof.
 New construction shall follow NFPA 45 for guidelines on flammable and combustible liquid storage.